stefanotorresi/facile-it.github.io/README.md

 ### Usage
  * To serve the site locally: `./hugo server -t casper --buildDrafts`
  * To generate a new post: `./hugo new -t casper post/2016-03-title.md`
+ * To deploy the blog:
+   * generate a new post: `./hugo new -t casper post/2016-03-title.md`